masimostephenson8608-a11y/IOS-Development-CodeChallenges/README.md

 For these reasons, code challenges are only scored when completed in class.
 Since 85% attendance is required, 85% code challenge completion is the minimum as well.

 ## Students:
 You should create a fork of this repository to work on completing each challenge.
 Forking it will allow you to make changes to your own copy of the repository without affecting the original.
-However, if changes are made to this source repository, you'll be able to add those changes to your fork as well.
+However, if changes are made to this source repository, you'll be able to merge those upstream changes to your fork as well.

 ## Instructors:
 For the first weeks of class, send students code challenges manually over Slack.
 Once we cover Git/GitHub, we will walk them through: